 For more info, see App extensions.

-An app can be suspended when the user switches away from it or when Windows enters a low power state.
+An app can be suspended when the user switches away from it or when the device enters a low power state.
 Most apps stop running when the user switches away from them.

-When the user moves an app to the background, Windows waits a few seconds to see whether the user immediately switches back to the app.
-If the user does not switch back, Windows suspends the app.
+When the user moves an app to the background, the OS waits a few seconds to see whether the user immediately switches back to the app.
+If the user does not switch back, the OS suspends the app.

 If an app has registered an event handler for the Suspending | suspending event, this event handler is called right before the app is suspended.
 You can use the event handler to save relevant app and user data to persistent storage.
 We recommended that you use the application data APIs for this purpose because they are guaranteed to complete before the app enters the Suspended state.
 For more info, see Application data.
 You should also release exclusive resources and file handles so that other apps can access them while your app isn't using them.

 Generally, your app should save its state and release its exclusive resources and file handles immediately in the event handler when the suspending event is received, and generally take about a second to do so.
-If an app does not return from the suspending event within 5 seconds, Windows assumes that the app has stopped responding and terminates it.
+If an app does not return from the suspending event within 5 seconds on Windows and between 1 and 10 seconds on Windows Phone, the OS assumes that the app has stopped responding and terminates it.

-Windows attempts to keep as many suspended apps in memory as possible.
-By keeping these apps in memory, Windows ensures that users can quickly and reliably switch between suspended apps.
-However, if there aren't enough resources to keep your app in memory, Windows can terminate your app.
+The operating system attempts to keep as many suspended apps in memory as possible.
+Keeping these apps in memory ensures that users can quickly and reliably switch between suspended apps.
+However, if there aren't enough resources to keep your app in memory, the OS can terminate your app.
 Note that apps don't receive notification that they are being terminated, so the only opportunity you have to save your app's data is during suspension.
 When an app determines that it is activated after being terminated, it should load the application data that it saved during suspend so that the app appears as it did when it was suspended.

 For guidelines, see Guidelines for app suspend and resume.